Global Volcanism Program: Global Volcanism Program Database

 The GVP also documents the last 10,000 years of Earth's volcanism.
 The GVP database includes all known volcanoes that have erupted within the past 10,000 years, and includes listings of eruption dates, and eruptive phenomena; and lists of named volcanoes and volcanic features, with synonyms where they exist.
 In recent years, the database has been extended to include links to digital imagery, and physical samples that are archived in the Smithsonian Institution Collections.
 The historic activity can guide perspectives on possible future events and on volcanoes showing activity.
-GVP's volcano and eruption databases constitute a foundation for all statistical statements concerning locations, frequencies, and magnitudes of Earth's volcanic eruptions during the past recent 10,000 years.
+GVP's volcano and eruption databases constitute a foundation for all statistical statements concerning locations, frequencies, and magnitudes of Earth's volcanic eruptions during the last 10,000 years.

 Three print editions of Volcanoes of the World were published based on the GVP data in 1981, 1994 and 2010.
+The third and fourth editions were regularly updated at the Program's website.
+As of August 2024, the fifth edition is available at the GVP website.